ibm-cloud-docs/openshift/storage-block.md

     :   In the spec volume claim templates spec resources requests section, if you want to provision [performance storage](#block_predefined_storageclass), enter the number of IOPS.
 If you use an endurance storage class and specify a number of IOPS, the number of IOPS is ignored.
 Instead, the IOPS that is specified in your storage class is used.

     `storageClassName`
     :   In the spec volume claim templates spec section, enter the storage class that you want to use.
-To list existing storage classes, run `oc get storageclasses | grep block`.
+To list existing storage classes, run `oc get sc | grep block`.
 If you don't specify a storage class, the PVC is created with the default storage class that is set in your cluster.
 Make sure that the default storage class uses the `ibm.io/ibmc-block` provisioner so that your stateful set is provisioned with block storage.

 1. Create your stateful set.